Noxitu/minecraft-diamond-ore/README.md

 Generated seeds between `1` and `12` using 1.17 and 1.16.5.
 For each seed server was started, generated initial 23x23 chunks and then stopped.

+On my laptop it took about 2 minutes to process single seed.

 # 1.17
 ![Distribution in 1.17](docs/1.17.png)